hestonhoffman/bolt/documentation/using_plugins.md

             MY ENCRYPTED DATA
 ```

-Configure the pkcs7 plugin in a configuration file.
+Configure the pkcs7 plugin in a configuration file:

 ```yaml
 plugins: